 HeatingForce is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more

-Best Instant Hot Water Tap for Your Home
+Best Instant Hot Water Tap to Replace Your Standard Tap

 A modern convenience you may never be able to live without again is an instant hot water tap.
 But getting one fitted into your kitchen requires careful consideration of a wide market of products–some great, some not so much.
 But fear not, today we review seven of the best fast-boiling faucets, each occupying a specific niche for different homes and budgets.

-Further down the page, we also provide you with a few quick tips to help you do your own research beyond our recommendations.
+Further down the page, we also provide you with a few quick tips to help you do your own research on instant water heaters, beyond our recommendations.
 That way, you can have full confidence in your investment.

-If your mixer tap just isn’t enough, consider one of our recommended instant water heaters.
+If your mixer tap just isn’t enough, consider one of our recommended instant hot water taps.
 Each varies in form and function, but all aim to provide you with clean, warm water in a matter of seconds.

 Handily one of the most expensive items on our list, the QETTLE 4-in-1 justifies its price tag with premium features.
 The first and most attractive of its four dispensing modes is its 100°C true boiling–exactly what’s needed for a perfect cuppa every time, without the wait.
 What’s more, you’ll enjoy pure, flavour-free water (be it hot or cold) thanks to QETTLE’s impressive, undersink replaceable filtration system.
 Of course, you can bypass the QETTLE altogether for unfiltered access to your standard hot and cold tap water.